 Studies have examined how mandatory EHR use has led to physicians dedicating significantly more time on documentation compared to actual patient care.
 According to an Annals of Internal Medicine study, half of physicians’ time is spent writing the EHR.
 Further, physicians were found to work an average of 1.5 hours after office hours in order to complete notes, contributing to an already troublesome trend of burn-out.
 Another study found corollary results that physicians using EHR spent roughly 1/3 of their time with patients in the exam room facing a computer screen.
 This is in contrast to only 9% of the time not looking at patients when physicians are using paper records.
 Certainly, this has consequences for clinical assessment as electronic documentation is distracting and takes a lot of time away from physical examination.
 It was found that a higher clinical gaze time at patients was correlated to higher patient satisfaction.
 The extra workload has providers and patients frustrated, turning “provider into box checkers” and leaving little room for ingenuity.
 The EHRs have been developed to the satisfaction of insurance companies and government regulators as opposed to practitioners.
 One study found that even prescription writing and lab ordering was reduced in favor of more computer chart input time for preventative care and chronic disease management.

-On the other hand, there are instances in which copy-and-paste is an effective tool in light of these EHR complications for maximizing the quality and time spent on clinical care.
+On the other hand, instances exist in which copy-and-paste is an effective tool in light of these EHR complications for maximizing the quality and time spent on clinical care.
 Under clear standards and provider education as well as constant monitoring, there are appropriate uses for the copy-and-paste functionality.
 It is beneficial to patient care in that improves the efficiency and timeliness of data input for physicians, maintains a continuity and consistency of the patient record for enhanced decision making, and makes the document more complete while still being legible.
 That being said, a cost benefit analysis should be individually weighed by the physicians as to the extent copy-and-paste is prudently used.
 Education can help providers analyze how to best avoid fraudulent and dangerous use of the function.
 This demands cooperation between healthcare providers and regulatory bodies to come up with “best practice” standards for copy-and-paste or other solutions such as linking text that would otherwise be copy-and-paste.
-Some common sense solutions include editing out redundant notes after they have been copy-and-pasted and avoiding copy forwarding from other people’s notes or in the HPI, review of systems, physical exam or assessment and plan sections.
+Some common sense solutions include editing out redundant notes after they have been copy-and-pasted and avoiding copy-forwarding from other people’s notes or in the HPI, review of systems, physical exam or assessment and plan sections.
 Further, if functions were created that allow copied material to be easily identified then this could help stymie misuse.
 When copy-pasting or “selective editing” does occur, the original source (author and time) of the note text should be identified within the new note such that an accurate string of provenance is created.
 Additionally handwritten notes can be a good source of backup data and indeed appear to be widely used already.

 As some have noted, the EHR is not meant to be a “creative writing exercise”.
 There are standards of the report that must be adhered to even if they seem like plagiarism.
 An example of this type of notation with vital signs such as “heart rate was regular rate and rhythm” or “pupils equally round and reactive to light”.